vmchale/kempe/docs/manual.md

 When exporting to C, `kc` generates code that initializes the Kempe data pointer (`rbp`).
 Thus, one should avoid calling into Kempe code too often!

+Note that the Kempe data pointer is static, so calling different Kempe functions in different threads will fail unpredictably.

 ### Kempe ABI